My easy Gluten Free Shepherd’s Pie is a classic British recipe that’s a firm favorite in our house and perfect comfort food any time of the year!

 - 2 cups gluten free beef stock , 500ml

 - 4 medium potatoes , peeled and cut into large chunks

 - 2 tbsp butter , or vegan margarine for dairy-free, it’s not paleo)

 - 2 tbsp arrowroot powder , or cornstarch if not paleo

 - 1/2 cup shredded cheddar cheese – , optional

 - pepper to taste

-- Heat the oven to 350f.
+Heat your oven to 350F

-- While the meat is cooking, boil the peeled potatoes in slightly salted water for 10-15 minutes until soft, but not soggy.
-Drain, then mash together with the margarine.
+While the meat is cooking boil the peeled potatoes in slightly salted water for 10-15 minutes until soft, do not overcook.
+Drain, then mash together with the butter.

 - Place dish on a baking sheet and bake for 20-25 mins until the top is starting to colour and the meat gravy is starting to leak out around the edges.